A World of Performance Opportunities.

 The foundation of Drake's excellence in music instruction is a faculty of widely recognized and respected artists who are committed to sharing their knowledge, expertise, and insights with future musicians.

-Drake's faculty perform regularly not only on campus, but also with the Des Moines Symphony, other regional ensembles, and throughout the country.
+Drake's faculty perform regularly not only on campus, but also with the Des Moines Symphony Orchestra, other regional ensembles, and throughout the country.

 Most of all, they are teachers dedicated to their undergraduate students.
-In individual lessons - which are taught by full-time professors, not graduate students - and in ensemble rehearsals and the classroom, students receive instruction that helps them grow both professionally and personally.
+In individual lessons, which are taught by full-time professors, in ensemble rehearsals, and the classroom, students receive instruction that helps them grow both professionally and personally.

-At Drake, there are opportunities to participate in master classes with visiting guest artists.
+At Drake University, there are opportunities to participate in masterclasses with visiting guest artists.

-Recent visitors have included internationally known musicians such as operatic tenor James Valenti; opera star and Drake alumnus Sherrill Milnes; music businesswoman and opera star Maria Zouves; composer Eriks Esenvalds; and pianists Elisso Virsaladze and Sergei Babayan.
-Other recent guests include cellist Tony Ross; violinist Robert Chen; Ryan Truesdell- The Gil Evans Project; Maria Schneider Jazz Orchestra; flutist Lisa Bost; euphonium artist Dr. Matthew Murchison; guitarist Gohar Vardanyan as well as many other vocal and instrumental guest artists and clinicians from across the country.
+Recent visitors have included internationally known musicians such as tenor James Valenti: opera star and Drake alumnus; Eric Ferring: tenor from the Metropolitan Opera and Drake alumnus; Sherrill Milnes: music businesswoman and opera star; Maria Zouves: composer; Eriks Esenvalds; and pianists Elisso Virsaladze and Sergei Babayan.
+Other recent guests include cellist Tony Ross; violinist Robert Chen; Ryan Truesdell from The Gil Evans Project; Maria Schneider Jazz Orchestra; flutist Lisa Bost; euphonium artist Dr. Matthew Murchison; guitarist Gohar Vardanyan, as well as many other vocal and instrumental guest artists and clinicians from across the country.

-In order to be admitted to the Department of Music, and to be considered for scholarship awards as a Music major, Music minor, or non-major participant, we invite all prospective students to audition during Drake Audition Days.
-Audition Information
+In order to be admitted to the Department of Music, and to be considered for a Fine Arts as a Music Major, Music Minor, or Non-Major Participant, we invite all prospective students to audition for Drake Music faculty.
+For additional information from the department and to remain in contact with us, please fill out this form.